 Let all the reagents warm up to room temperature before starting.
 Duplicate testing of samples and standards is highly recommended.
 Prepare the following dilutions immediately before use:

 Assay Buffer

-Dilute 1 part of the enclosed concentrate with 2 parts distilled water to obtain the Assay Buffer.
+Dilute 1 part of the enclosed concentrate with 2 parts water to obtain the working dilution of the Assay Buffer.

 Blocking Reagent